Anal Cancer Risk Factors

 The highly specialized oncologists within Moffitt Cancer Center’s Gastrointestinal Oncology Program are committed to helping men and women who have developed anal cancer by providing comprehensive patient care that utilizes some of the most advanced treatments and techniques available anywhere.
 We are one of 45 cancer centers in the country designated as a Comprehensive Cancer Center by the National Cancer Institute, and the only such center based in Florida.
 This speaks to our superior clinical trials and our unique collaborative, multispecialty approach to developing and implementing patient treatment plans.
 Our team of surgical oncologists, radiation oncologists, pathologists and other specialists can help assess and treat your existing cancer and will work with you to minimize the likelihood of recurrence.

-Contact Moffitt Cancer Center by calling 1-888-MOFFITT or by using our convenient online patient registration form to learn more about anal cancer risk factors.
+Contact Moffitt Cancer Center by calling 1-888-MOFFITT or by using our convenient online new patient registration form to learn more about anal cancer risk factors.
 No referral is needed to receive treatment at Moffitt.